neurodata-arxiv/blci/docs/source/install.md

 # Installation

-BLCI install is quick and simple.
+BLCI installation is quick and simple.
 There are only a few dependencies:

 Your system must have working version of:
 - [Python 2.7](https://www.python.org/downloads/)